Goetsit/salt-hash-research/README.md

 Approach to storing passwords.
 One way function that represents the password the user has entered.
 Hashing will always produce the same output.

+Rainbow Table Attack:

+this attack involves a pre-generated list of hash outputs/inputs that are able to be compared to hashed passwords to determine the values.

 Examples: